hany606/awesome-sources/README.md

 # Note:

 I am not that experienced person, I am still learning.
 Thus, most probably there are some mistakes there.
 I will be glad for any feedback and any advice for me :)

+I will be happy for any pull requests